Chicago Department of Public Health Updated Travel Advisory:

-CHICAGO – The Chicago Department of Public Health (CDPH) is advising travelers, especially the unvaccinated, to take special precautions if they plan to travel in the coming week to areas of the United States – such as northeast Pennsylvania/northwest New York, Central Arkansas, and Eastern Montana – that have higher COVID-19 risk levels than the rest of the country, based on the Centers for Disease Control’s (CDC’s) COVID-19 Community Levels.
+CHICAGO – For those traveling in the coming week, the Chicago Department of Public Health (CDPH) recommends Chicagoans take precautions against COVID-19 if visiting areas of the United States that have clusters of medium to high COVID-19 risk levels, based on the Centers for Disease Control’s (CDC’s) COVID-19 Community Levels.

-Unvaccinated travelers to these parts of the U.S. should take precautions upon returning to Chicago, including quarantining for five days after travel.
+This is especially important for unvaccinated travelers, who should take precautions upon returning to Chicago if traveling to medium or high risk areas, including quarantining for five days after travel.

-The CDC’s COVID-19 Community Levels (CCL) tool is designed to help communities decide what prevention steps to take based on the latest data.
-Levels can be low, medium, or high and are determined by looking at hospital beds being used by COVID-19 patients, new COVID-19 hospital admissions, and the total number of new COVID-19 cases in an area.
+The CDC’s CCL tool is designed to help communities decide what prevention steps to take based on the latest data.
+Levels are determined by looking at hospital beds being used by COVID-19 patients, new COVID-19 hospital admissions, and the total number of new COVID-19 cases in an area.
 The CDC measures COVID-19 Community Levels in counties from all 50 states, the District of Columbia, and 78 counties in Puerto Rico.
-CDPH’s Travel Advisory is aligned with this new county-level guidance from the CDC and is providing its travel guidance every Friday.
+CDPH’s Travel Advisory is aligned with this new county-level guidance from the CDC, and CDPH is providing its travel guidance every Friday.

 ALL travelers should check the CDC map so they know whether the areas they are traveling to are low, medium, or high risk for COVID-19.

 - If areas are low risk (green), no additional action must be taken.
 Continue to follow standard guidance related to travel.

 - If the areas are medium risk (yellow), consider wearing a mask in indoor public places.

 - If the areas are high risk (orange):

 - Wear a mask in indoor public places.